quangcito/HomieBot/README.md

 # Homie-Bot

-*By Arnika Abeysekera, Devinn Chi, Quang Nguyen*
+*By Arnika Abeysekera, Devinn Chi, Quang Aethermai*

 ## About our project - "HomieBot - The Homie-fication of AI"